Materials and Textures

 To import a list of materials, see the following links

-General section at the top of the page.
-Therefore the material is deactivated and will not show up in configurators but it remains in the Rubens Admin
+You can specify a time period in which a material should be active.
+Outside this period, the material is deactivated automatically.
+The material will then not show up in configurators but it remains in Rubens Admin

-- select the material that you want to deactivate.
+- select the material that you want to activate or deactivate automatically.

 - In the